oktadev/okta-android-rxjava-example/README.md

-# Android Login Example
+# RxJava Android example

-This example shows how to create an Android application and add a login feature to it.
-For further details, please read [Android Login Made Easy with OIDC][blog].
+This is an example Android app which demonstrates how to use RxJava framework to communicate with a Spring Boot web app, which is secured by Okta OICD.

 **Prerequisites:**